-Another devastating flooding has occurred in the highlands of Panama,
+Another flooding disaster in the highlands of Panama leaving 17 dead.

 We publish pictures obtained from social media and unfortunately we apologise for not being able to assign credits to the photographers-we show this to our many worldwide viewers in the hope that they can help the people of Chiriqui in someway.